CodinCat/Notes/git.md

 # or just checkout to an existing branch

 git stash pop
-# or ust git stash apply
+# or use git stash apply
 ```

 ##Rebase & Merge